 iTunes/ Finder Backups

-To back up your iPhone, connect your phone to your Mac or PC using the USB Lightning cable provided and open iTunes.
+To back up your iPhone or iPad, connect your phone to your Mac or PC using the USB Lightning cable provided and open iTunes.

 Note: If you are on a Mac and running macOS Ventura, Monterey, Big Sur, or Catalina, iTunes is no longer needed to make a backup of your device on your computer.
 Please scroll down for the specific instructions using the Finder on Big Sur or Catalina instead of iTunes.